twang7310/rate-my-cse/developer-guidelines.md

 1. Navigate to [our GitHub page](https://github.com/twang7310/rate-my-cse) and clone the repository to your IDE
     - See [this documentation](https://docs.google.com/document/d/1LwtVxxJOj7jnUVf5e_kKqspS8TplsrqHjAzqN-fwkPc/edit?usp=sharing) to set up in VSCode
-2. Navigate into the `app` directory and install packages with the following commands:
+2. If not already installed, install Node.js using [any of these options](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs)
-    - If Node.js is not installed, download Node.js, then run commands
+3. Navigate into the `app` directory and install packages with the following commands:
 ```bash
 cd app
 npm install